dotnet/infer/userguide/Frequently Asked Questions.md

 *   **ImproperMessageException during inference**

     To avoid this, depending on your model, use initialization (for an example of initialization, see the [Mixture of Gaussians tutorial](Mixture of Gaussians tutorial.md)), try changing priors or reorder the data.
+If you attach names to your variables and [enable debugging of generated code](Debugging inference.md), then the line in the generated code where the exception is raised will tell you which message is improper.

 *   **AllZeroException during inference**